 - 🤷♀️ Choosing a Shade: The lighter your current hair color, the longer the process will take and the more it will.

-- 💆♀️ Maintenance: Maintaining dark red hue will require more frequent touch-ups the darker your hair is.
+- 💆♀️ Maintenance: Maintaining a dark red hue will require more frequent touch-ups the darker your hair is.
 Expect to visit your colorist every 2-4 weeks.
-To maintain your new red hue wash your hair less often and use dry shampoo.
+To maintain your new red hue, wash your hair less often and use dry shampoo.
 If you have to wash it, use cold water.

-- 💵 Average Cost: The cost for getting your hair colored dark red by a professional hair colorist ranges from $75 to $200, depending upon how it’s done.
+- 💵 Average Cost: The cost of getting your hair colored dark red by a professional hair colorist ranges from $75 to $200, depending upon how it’s done.
 For example, an ombre or balayage will cost more than getting a solid dark red hue.
-The lighter your hair color, the more visits you’ll need to make to slowly darker your hair’s pigment.
+The lighter your hair color, the more visits you’ll need to make too slowly darker your hair’s pigment.

 - 🎨 Similar Shades: Mahogany, maroon, dark burgundy, dark auburn, plum, chestnut

 - 🧴 Best Products: The best products to maintain a dark red tone and keep it from fading quickly are sulfate-free blue shampoo, hair masks, dry shampoo, and a deep conditioner once per week.